tigecycline (Intravenous route)Pronunciation

 Uses For tigecycline

-Tigecycline is an antibiotic.
-It is used to treat bacterial infections in many different parts of the body (e.g., infections on the skin, stomach, or lungs).
+Tigecycline injection is used to treat bacterial infections in many different parts of the body (eg, infections on the skin, stomach, or lungs).
 It works by killing bacteria or preventing their growth.
 However, tigecycline will not work for colds, flu, or other virus infections.
+This is a tetracycline antibiotic.

 Before Using tigecycline